Basis of Presentation and Summary of Significant Accounting Policies

 Intangible assets, net

-Our intangible assets consist of customer relationships, trademarks and non-compete agreements.
-Our intangible assets are recorded at fair value at the time of their acquisition and are stated within our consolidated balance sheets net of accumulated amortization.
-Intangible assets are amortized on a straight-line basis over their estimated useful lives and recorded as amortization expense within general and administrative expenses in our consolidated statements of operations.
+Intangible assets consist of customer relationships, trademarks and non-compete agreements.
+Intangible assets are recorded at fair value at the time of their acquisition and are stated within the consolidated balance sheets net of accumulated amortization.
+Intangible assets are amortized on a straight-line basis over their estimated useful lives and recorded as amortization expense within general and administrative expenses in the consolidated statements of operations.

 Impairment of long-lived assets